Background pattern

 • autoimmune disease such as lupus erythematosus or other connective tissue disorders.

-Skin reactions
+Skin Reactions

-Be especially careful with Dolostop Plus:
+Be particularly careful with Dolostop Plus:

 Infections

-To avoid the risk of overdose:
+To avoid the risk of overdose,

 • check that other medications do not contain paracetamol,